daehyoung/docker-postgres/timescaledb.md

 ```

-SELECT to_char(time, 'YYYY-MM') as month,
+SELECT to_char(day, 'YYYY-MM') as time,
        sum(value) as value
 FROM
 (
 	SELECT
-   time,  value
+   time as day,  value
  	FROM kwh_day_by_day
  	WHERE "time" > now() - interval '1 year'
  	ORDER BY 1
  ) a
- group by month
+ group by time

 ```

 ```
- SELECT to_char(time, 'YYYY-MM-DD') as day,
+SELECT to_char(time, 'YYYY-MM-DD') as time,
        sum(value) as value
 FROM
 (